seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabExercise-2.md

 In this Exercise, you will have:

-+ Task 1: Create an Assignment through an Azure built-in Policy
++ Task 1: Create an Assignment through an Azure built-in Policy.
 + Task 2: Applying the Policy definition to a Storage account.
++ Task 3: Review the cost data and explore Cost Manager.

 ## Estimated timing: 60 minutes